iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 **Exercises**

 - Take a few minutes to look through the different API commands that start with "files-".
 Which ones do you think you will use the most?
 See a description of each command by using the ``-h`` flag (e.g. ``files-upload -h``).
-- Your home directory on data.iplantcollaborative.org is just your usersname.
+- Your home directory on data.iplantcollaborative.org is just your username.
 For example, if user jfonner wanted to see what was in his home directory, he would type ``files-list /jfonner``.
 Your home directory might be empty if you are new to iPlant.
 Try looking at the ``/shared/iplant_training/`` directory.
 Can you tell which directory was created most recently?
 (Hint: you will need to both pass an extra argument to "files-list" and can optionally pipe the output to another bash command for sorting)

 The default iPlant storage system is data.iplantcollaborative.org, which is the iPlant Data Store.
 So the following two commands are equivalent